mithom/streamlabs_rpgGame/README.md

 COMMANDS

+!create - Creates a new hero if you don't already have one.
 !info - Show your level, eq, damage/defense, location, and specials/effects.
 !move [location] - Moves to the location and starts leveling if there are monsters.
 !buy [item] - Attempts to purchase and equip the desired weapon or armor.